elleem/reading-notes/401/prework.md

 ### OFFSET
 SELECT * FROM artists LIMIT [# to limit by] OFFSET [# of rows to skip];

+Filter and sort using DISTINCT to discard duplicate data, and ORDER BY to sort raw data.
+You may also need to limit results to a subset with LIMIT and OFFSET (for example like a reddit homepage)

 ### COUNT
 COUNT(*);
 to see how much data